dQIOG/pez-editions-legacy/REAMDE.md

 Only references to *Index I* are tagged in the text of the letters using `<rs key="index:d10854e23695">Enzyklik</rs>` – i.e. the type of the targeted index entry (person, institution/place, work etc.) could be automatically added by a simple script, reading the `@ana` attribute on the respective index entry.

+**Notes on Index II**

+Given the much more simple structure of Index II, data of both Volumes were merged into one document programmatically.

 ### Bibliography

+#### Printed Sources and Literature

 cf. https://redmine.acdh.oeaw.ac.at/issues/18628